Ukrainian grain inflow triggers protests in Poland, Bulgaria

-WARSAW, Poland (AP) — Poland’s agriculture minister met Wednesday with angry farmers to work out ways to stop grain prices falling amid a market glut from the inflow of huge amounts of Ukrainian produce that was supposed to go to Africa and the Middle East.
+WARSAW, Poland — Poland’s agriculture minister met Wednesday with angry farmers to work out ways to stop grain prices falling amid a market glut from the inflow of huge amounts of Ukrainian produce that was supposed to go to Africa and the Middle East.
 Bulgarian farmers staged a border protest over the same issue.

 Poland and other countries in the region have offered to help transit Ukraine grain to third country markets after Russia blocked traditional routes when it invaded Ukraine 13 months ago.
 The European Union, which borders Ukraine, has waived customs duties and import quotas to facilitate the transport — also through Romania and Bulgaria — to markets that had counted on the deliveries.